 The values you need to input are:

-resting_HR- your heart rate at rest - it's best to measure it right after you wake up or after sitting or lying down in a relaxed state for a longer period;
+resting_HR- your heart rate at rest - it's best to measure it right after you wake up or after sitting or lying down in a relaxed state for a long period of time

 What are heart rate zones?

-When you start any physical activity, its intensity is soon reflected by your heart rate.
-The range from a moderate acceleration of your pulse to the maximum capacity is divided into heart rate zones.
-To put it simply, they are the levels of intensity of your exercise.
+When you start any physical activity, its intensity is soon reflected in your heart rate.
+Any increase in your pulse from its resting state can be divided into heart rate zones.
+To put it simply, these are a measure of the level of intensity of your exercise.